tmaiaroto/li3_access/README.md

 **`match`**

-A rule used to "match" this role against the request passed to the Access::check() method.
+A rule used to "match" (see: `AuthRbac::parseMatch()`) this role against the request object bassed to the `check()` method.
 You may use a parameters array where you explicitly set the parameter/value pairs or you may use a shorthand syntax very similar to the one you may use when generating urls.
 Without match being set the role will always deny access.

 *Examples*: